colbyfayock/media-ecommerce-workshop/lessons/06 - Connect and deploy project from GitHub to Netlify.md

-# 📓 Lesson 03: Connect and deploy project from GitHub to Netlify
+# 📓 Lesson 06: Connect and deploy project from GitHub to Netlify

-As we mentioned in Lesson 2, we'll be using [Netlify](https://netlify.com/) to actually deploy our application.
+As we mentioned in the previous lesson, we'll be using [Netlify](https://netlify.com/) to actually deploy our application.
 This will give us a way to easily get our project built, deployed, and available for anyone in the world to see.

 On top of that, it has a ton of other great features that make collaborative work great such as deploy previews, where if you create a Pull Request, Netlify by default will automatically create a new deployment with those changes!
 While we're only going to gover the main deployment flow, there's a lot more you can get into with this tool.

-> ℹ️ Note: Don't want to use Netlify?
-Most of this workshop will work with any similar service like [Vercel](https://vercel.com/), you just won't be able to follow along with [lesson 4](https://github.com/colbyfayock/media-ecommerce-workshop/blob/main/lessons/04%20-%20Automatic%20image%20optimization%20with%20Cloudinary%20Netlify%20Plugin.md).

 ## What to Expect